Building a Stronger EdTech Infrastructure

 The abrupt rise of online learning and reliance on remote access tools forced schools and districts to reconsider and disrupt their existing processes.
 It is incumbent upon edtech leaders to invest in sustainable and robust school network designs.

-The Networking & Systems Design initiative provides recommendations and resources for funding connectivity.
+The Networking & Systems Design initiative produces recommendations and resources for funding connectivity.

 Cloud is a part of the Networking & Systems Design initiative and focuses on creating resources to help school and district technology leaders transition from the conventional to IT-as-a-service.